 3. Vendor Qualification and Review

-Improving vendor relationships is a no-brainer way to innovate in organization.
+Improving vendor relationships is a no-brainer way to innovate in an organization.
 Best vendors bring in innovation and stay organizations to remain relevant.
 Vendors would want to be part of your ecosystem as your reputation grows and how you treat your vendors.